kanboard/documentation/content/en/v1/user/boards.md

 Project Views
 -------------

-For each project, tasks can be visualized with several views: **Board, Calendar, List and Gantt**.
+For each project, tasks can be visualized with several views: **Board, Calendar, List, and Gantt**.
 Each view shows the result of the filter box at the top.

 ### Board View